 Apply the 5-Step Mission and Operations Planning (M&OP) Process

 Mission and operations planning (M&OP), is based on the sales and operations planning (S&OP) process used in commercial supply chains.
-The video below illustrates how to apply the five steps of the M&OP process to create the supply chain model for this humanitarian mission and then use simulations to reconcile the supply plan with the demand plane to generate the overall supply chain operating plan.
-It also shows how to enable inclusion and effective collaboration between all parties in this supply chain – military, governmental, non-governmental, and commercial.
+The diagram below illustrates the five steps of the M&OP process.
+Steps 1,2 and 3 create the supply chain model for this humanitarian mission.
+Steps 4 and 5 use simulations to reconcile the supply plan with the demand plan and create the overall supply chain operating plan.

-After you watch this video, download a short report to learn more about the five-step M&OP process.
-Here’s the link to that report “Modeling and Simulating Humanitarian Supply Chains” – http://blog.scmglobe.com/content-wp/uploads/modeling_and_simulating_humanitarian_supply_chains.pdf
+Watch the introductory video above and download a short report to learn more about the five-step M&OP process.
+Here’s the link to that report “Modeling and Simulating Humanitarian Supply Chains” [Link]

-The five-step M&OP process is summarized in a 14-slide presentation you can see and download from SlideShare here – https://www.slideshare.net/mhugos/tactical-mission-planning-in-humanitarian-response-situations
+The five-step M&OP process is summarized in a 14-slide presentation you can see and download from SlideShare here.

 [ Register on SCM Globe to gain access to this and all other case studies.
 Click the blue “Register” button on the home page (www.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
 Then go to the SCM Globe library and click the “Import” button next to this case study.
 Scan the “Getting Started” section (if you haven’t already), and you are ready to go.
 To share your changes and improvements to this model with other SCM Globe users see “Download and Share Supply Chain Models” ]